 Many businesses have been waiting patiently to reopen and return to normality.

 The government has given us a timeline with their roadmap out of lockdown.
-On 21st June 2021, all restrictions on social distancing will be lifted.
-However, pubs, restaurants, hotels and other businesses within the leisure industry will be able to open with necessary precautions in place before this date.
+On 19th July 2021, all restrictions on social distancing will be lifted.
+This means all venues, including nightclubs, can open once more.

 Our Back in Business Re-opening handbook includes guidance on: